biopython/biopython/DEPRECATED.rst

 As of Release 1.70, the module has been renamed ``Bio.PDB.vectors``, leaving ``Bio.PDB.Vector`` to unambiguously mean the class.
 This is in line with the PEP8 naming conventions.
+A deprecated compatibility stub was left in place so that any imports via the old module name will work but raise a warning.

-We expect this to have no impact for the vast majority of users, unless you do something like ``from Bio.PDB.Vector import calc_dihedral`` in which case use ``from Bio.PDB import calc_dihedral`` (which will work on older versions of Biopython as well).
+We expect this to have no impact for the majority of users, unless you do something like ``from Bio.PDB.Vector import calc_dihedral`` in which case use ``from Bio.PDB import calc_dihedral`` (which will work on older versions of Biopython as well).